nh-server/switch-guide/docs/extras/theming.md

 ## Installing a theme

 !!! tip "Community Themes"
-	If you want to use community themes, for example from the **[r/NXTheme Subreddit](https://www.reddit.com/r/NXThemes/)**, you can follow the guide below to install a community provided nxtheme
+	If you want to use community themes, for example from the <a href="https://www.reddit.com/r/NXThemes/" target="_blank">**r/NXThemes**</a>, you can follow the guide below to install a community provided nxtheme

 !!! tip "Homebrew app store"
 	If you want to use the homebrew app store for themes, you can simply install the theme you want via the appstore, and follow the instructions from step 2 onwards below.